Nsugbe: Origin

 During the predynastic period, Nsugbe was a confederation of villages governed by three distinct groups: the Okala Okwule, the Umuotu, and the Otuogene.
 The Okala Okwule comprised a body of village elders, while the Umuotu consisted of energetic and able-bodied men from the town.
 The Otuogene was a group of elderly women.

 The dynastic period marked the introduction of kingship or the monarchical institution in Nsugbe, which was brought by the Ogwuari people.
 The kings were referred to as Obi.
 The lineage of Obis included Obi Ezepue, Obi Ezenwigbo, Obi Nwaobi, Obi Eke, Obi Uzoka, Obi Itava, Obi Somukwu, and Obi Ovili (Ofili), who was overthrown in 1875.
 Obi Ovili was the last reigning Obi, following a line of succession exclusive to the Umu-Obi family of Ogwuari.
 His last child, Princess Nno, was born in 1875 and died in 1975.

 After the overthrow of Obi Ofili, Nsugbe experienced a period of leadership crises.
 A group called Ndi-Eze emerged, representing a class of multiple kings and challenging the multi-eze society.
 This situation persisted until the British colonial administration arrived in Igbo land, which led to the era of warrant chiefs.
 Maka was the first appointed warrant chief, followed by Obi Meze, who assumed the position even while Maka was alive.
 Obi Meze died in 1935, leading to an interregnum period.
 In 1946, the people of Nsugbe summoned J. N. Anyansi the first to rule as the chief.
 He was recognized as a second-class chief in 1962 and reigned until his death in 1967.

 Subsequently, Nsugbe faced another period of leadership crises as the Oba society emerged to challenge the multi-eze society.
 It was around this time that J.C.
 Anyansi was appointed as the chief of Nsugbe.
 Currently, Igwe Victor Ntorukah holds the position of Igwe of Nsugbe, although his recognition is not universal among all the villagers.
+Tuesday 1st September 2026 Gov Chukwuma Soludo gave certificate of recognition to elected Igwe Barr.
+Nzekwesili John Nweke Jnr at the Anambra State Executive Chamber.

+There's speculations some people are not happy with it.